 After you complete the upgrade to the V3 signatures, we recommend that you enable the Only trust VBA macros that use V3 signatures policy setting to make sure that only V3 signature-signed files are trusted.

-This policy setting is available in Group Policy.
+This policy setting is available in Group Policy or the Office Cloud Policy Service.
 It is located in User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Security Settings\Trust Center.
 When this setting is enabled, only the V3 signature will be considered as valid when Office validates the digital signature in files.
 Earlier-format signatures in VBA files will be ignored.

 Get a free sandbox, tools, and other resources you need to build solutions for the Microsoft 365 platform.
 Join the Microsoft 365 Developer Program.